Aditya0Kumar/FairShare/BUGS.md

 ## Bug 3

-**How to reproduce:** Create an expense where the person who paid is not part of the split.
-Or create an expense that doesn't divide equally (e.g. $100 split 3 ways).
-Or create a scenario where someone owes exactly what they are owed.
+**How to reproduce:** Create an expense where the person who paid is not explicitly included in the split.

-**What is wrong:** The financial logic had three bugs:
-1. If the payer was not in the split, a share was incorrectly deducted from their balance.
+**What is wrong:** If the payer was not in the split list, a share was incorrectly deducted from their balance anyway.
-2. If a debtor owed the exact same amount a creditor was owed, the settlement algorithm skipped recording the transfer.
-3. When splitting amounts equally, rounding errors left cents unaccounted for (e.g. $100 / 3 = $99.99 total), leaving the group's total balances off by a few cents.

-**What I changed:**
-1. In `src/lib/balances.js`, removed the erroneous `if` block that deducted a share from the payer if they weren't in the split list.
+**What I changed:** In `src/lib/balances.js`, removed the erroneous `if` block that deducted a share from the payer if they weren't in the split list.
-2. In `src/lib/settle.js`, added the missing `transfers.push(...)` block in the `else` case when amounts perfectly match.
-3. In `src/lib/money.js`, updated `splitEqual` to calculate the remainder and assign it to the last person in the split to ensure the total perfectly matches the expense amount.

 ---

 ## Bug 4

+**How to reproduce:** Create a scenario where a debtor owes the exact same amount a creditor is owed.

+**What is wrong:** The settlement algorithm successfully matches the debtor and creditor but entirely skips recording the actual transfer.

+**What I changed:** In `src/lib/settle.js`, added the missing `transfers.push(...)` block in the `else` case when the amounts perfectly match.

+---

+## Bug 5

+**How to reproduce:** Create an expense that doesn't divide equally into cents (e.g. $100 split 3 ways).

+**What is wrong:** When splitting amounts equally, rounding errors left cents unaccounted for (e.g. $100 / 3 = $33.33 each, giving a $99.99 total), leaving the group's total balances slightly off.

+**What I changed:** In `src/lib/money.js`, updated `splitEqual` to calculate the exact remainder and assign it to the last person in the split to ensure the sum perfectly matches the total expense amount.

+---

+## Bug 6

 **How to reproduce:** Look at the "Balances" section on the right side of the app.
 Look for anyone who paid for an expense.